freedomofpress/securedrop/docs/create_admin_account.rst

     This journalist's passphrase is: delivery propose requisite stunner dragonfly unstamped stowaway

 Passphrases include the spaces between the words, but not leading or trailing whitespace.
-Be sure to save this passphrase in the appropriate KeePassX database.
+Be sure to save this passphrase in the appropriate KeePassXC database.

 Once that's done, you should open the Tor Browser |TorBrowser| and navigate to the *Journalist Interface*'s .onion address.
 Verify that you